Historical fiction: Latin America

 The historical novel was quite popular in 20th century Latin American literature, including works such as The Kingdom of This World (1949) by Alejo Carpentier, I, the Supreme (1974) by Augusto Roa Bastos, Terra Nostra (1975) by Carlos Fuentes, News from the Empire (1987) by Fernando del Paso, The Lightning of August (1964) by Jorge Ibargüengoitia, The War of the End of the World (1981) by Mario Vargas Llosa and The Autumn of the Patriarch (1975) by Gabriel García Marquez.
 Other writers of historical fiction include Abel Posse, Antonio Benitez Rojo, João Ubaldo Ribeiro, Jorge Amado, Homero Aridjis.

 21st century

 In the first decades of the 21st century, an increased interest for historical fiction has been noted.
 One of the most successful writers of historical novels is Hilary Mantel.
 Other writers of historical fiction include Philippa Gregory, Bernard Cornwell, Sarah Waters, Ken Follett, George Saunders, Shirley Hazzard and Julie Orringer.
 The historical novel The Books of Jacob set in 18th century Poland has been praised as the magnum opus by the 2018 Nobel Prize in Literature laureate Olga Tokarczuk.

+On January 1, 2021 a group of award-winning authors of English-language historical fiction set in France formed the collaboration known as France's Splendid Centuries.
+The collaboration has included Michele Callard, Rozsa Gaston, Jules Larimore, Keira Morgan, and Tracey Warr, who are members of the Historical Novel Society known for increasing awareness on the popularity of French history in fiction novels.